Problem Solving Techniques

 affected employee transitions internally.

-- Transition occurs within each affected employee.
+- Transition originates within each affected employee.
 It's a psychological process of adapting to externally imposed change.
-It involves changes in behavior and performance.
+It involves changes in thinking, beliefs, behavior and performance.

 Applying the Techniques